marcellotmartins/treasure-hunt/README.md

 Enjoy the thrill of the hunt and may the best treasure seeker win! 🏆

-## 📚 Documentation

-For detailed documentation and advanced configuration options, please refer to the [Wiki](https://github.com/yourusername/FiveM-Treasure-Hunt-Event-Script/wiki).

 ---

 Developed with ❤️ by Noezinhos